cryxnet/subvance/README.md

 - Extracting subdomains from SSL/TLS certificates of a domain or its subdomains
 - Has data use we use the `crt.sh` database.
 - **Information:** Currently the crt.sh database is not available 100%.
 If it doesn't work it will display it in the logs: `ERROR - Failed certificate fingerprinting for domain: example.com with status code: 502 (or others)`

+#### Search Engine

+- With the power of google dorks, we collect indexed sudomains.

 ## Roadmap